dida-masse/public-stuff/dida-apt-250513/index.md

 # Brief history

-At DITE work was organized by the Director of Studies in _Core groups_;
+At DITE work was planned by the Director of Studies in _Core groups_;

 each course was planned and executed by a small team, 3-5 co-workers.